GeorgeDrakos/chitterAssignemnt/README.md

  ### Installation

+ You will need node.js which can be found [here](https://nodejs.org/en/) as well as android studio which can be found [here](https://developer.android.com/studio/)

  After sucessfully cloning the MobAppDev folder make sure to run the following command on the root directory of the project.

  ```bash